rackerlabs/docs-style-guide/style-guide/blog-guidelines.rst

    don’t pad it unnecessarily.
 Going long is okay, too, as long as it’s worth reading.

--  Tools: We recommend using a word processor, like MicroSoft Word, or a text editor for your writing.
+-  Tools: We recommend using a word processor, like Microsoft Word, or a text editor for your writing.

 -  General format:

-   - An attention-grabbing opening, known in the news biz as a “lede”
+   - An attention-grabbing opening, known in the news business as a “lede”

    - A “nut graf” - a sentence or two letting readers know what you’re going to be talking about and why it matters